rahul2512/cgNA_plus/README.md

 molecule of dsNA in standard environmental conditions, can then be computed.

-The ground-state conformation is provided in the CURVES+ definition of the dsNA structural coordinates (both a non-dimensional version and the original unscaled version), and also as a PDB file of atomic coordinates.
+The ground-state conformation is provided in the CURVES+ definition (for the base and similar coordinates for phosphates) of the dsNA structural coordinates (both a non-dimensional version and the original unscaled version), and also as a PDB file of atomic coordinates.
 The PDB file can be used in the program 3DNA to obtain 3DNA structural coordinates if desired.
-The ground-state stiffness matrix is provided for non-dimensional version of the Curves+ helical coordinates.
+The ground-state stiffness matrix is provided for non-dimensional version of the CURVES+ helical coordinates.

-A user-friendly web version of this program is available at
+A user-friendly web version of this program is available at cgDNAweb.epfl.ch

-cgDNAweb.epfl.ch

-If you use this website in relation to any publication please cite:
+If you use cgDNAweb.epfl.ch in relation to any publication please cite:

 cgNA+web: A web based visual interface to the cgNA+ sequence dependent statistical mechanics model of double-stranded nucleic acids
 R. Sharma, A. S. Patelli, L. De Bruin, and J.H.
 Maddocks